cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/_index.md

 linkTitle: "Collaboration"
 weight: 40
 description: >
-  Work with pentesters and your team members on pentests.
+  Collaborate on pentests.
 ---

 {{% pageinfo %}}
-When the pentest is in progress, you get updates from our pentesters.
-To follow up on the issues they found, you may need help from other members of your organization.
+Work with our pentesters and your team members on pentests.
 {{% /pageinfo %}}

 Make sure you add the right people from your organization to a pentest.
-You can discuss pentest details and follow up on findings together.
+You can discuss pentest details and follow up on [findings](/platform-deep-dive/pentests/findings/) together.
+To learn more, see [Collaborate on Pentests](/platform-deep-dive/collaboration/collaborate-on-pentests/).

-As an [Organization Owner](/getting-started/glossary/#organization-owner), you can manage users and adjust settings for your organization.
+As an [Organization Owner](/getting-started/glossary/#organization-owner), you can [manage users](/platform-deep-dive/collaboration/organization/manage-users/) and [adjust settings](/platform-deep-dive/collaboration/organization/organization-settings/) for your organization.